 Can your bank weather adverse market conditions?

 Basel III, an international regulatory accord, introduced a set of reforms to mitigate risk within the global banking sector in the wake of the Great Recession (2008).
-These tighter regulatory controls and capital requirements require banks to maintain a certain level of capital in the event they would need liquidity.
-While not fully implemented by all countries signing the pact, these and other new regulations have helped strengthen the global banking system.
+These tighter regulatory controls and capital requirements require banks to maintain certain leverage ratios.
+While there is enormous complexity to these efforts, three closely watched indicators can help you monitor the fiscal health of your financial institution:

 • Common Equity Tier 1 (CET1) Capital: This is the core capital that a bank holds in its capital structure.
 Regulators require banks to hold certain levels of Tier 1 and Tier 2 capital as reserves so that they are able to absorb losses without any repercussions.
-The minimum Tier 1 capital ratio is 6% of the bank’s risk-weighted assets
+The minimum Tier 1 capital ratio is 6% of the bank’s risk-weighted assets.

 • Credit rating: Credit rating assesses the ability of countries and businesses, including financial institutions, around the world to meet their financial commitments.
 The most common rating agencies are Standard & Poor’s (S&P), Moody’s and Fitch, which evaluate credit ratings based on a letter scale.
 Each agency’s highest credit rating is either “AAA” or “Aaa,” demonstrating strong reliability and low risk.
-Ratings are updated on a quarterly basis and posted on each agency’s respective website
+Ratings are updated on a quarterly basis and posted on each agency’s respective website.

 We can help